 Although home pull-up bars are extremely convenient, they typically have one major draw-back: looks.
 They’re not the most flattering thing if you care about home decor, so you can either leave the bar up and deal with it, or take it down after every workout.
 This pull-up bar from Garren Fitness, however, is sleek enough to leave up without the bar sticking out like a sore thumb.
 It does require mounting within your doorway, but that also leaves an overall cleaner aesthetic when compared to some of our other options.

-8. Stamina Power Towers
+5. Stamina Power Towers

-It’s not a door pull-up bar, but if you have a dedicated room for gym equipment or a yard for working out, go for a pull-up tower like this.
+If you have a dedicated room for gym equipment or a yard for working out, go for a pull-up tower like this.
 It allows for much more freedom of movement than a door pull-up bar, and features stomach-level handles for dips, handles for push-ups and a foot-bar for sit-ups as well.
 It might not look like it at first glance, but it’s really all you need for a complete home workout.